miguels-b/atp-betting-model/README.md

 | 1st Round | -18.8% | 45 | Excluded from strategy |
 | Masters 1000 | -6.5% | 35 | Higher threshold required |

 The adaptive strategy encodes this knowledge: lower thresholds and larger Kelly fractions for high-alpha segments, higher thresholds or exclusion for negative segments.
+This means one of three things or a combination of them, the finals and semifinals are very predictable and profitable, the data from the odds on the database for finals and semifinals isn't accurate or as usually tennists in Finals and Semifinals are the ones who usually have more games throughout the year make the model predict very accurately.

 <br>